Client Login

 BARB – Broadcasters Audience Research Board

-A service providing information on the audience levels every minute.
+The BARB is a service providing information on television audience levels every minute.
 This information is available for ITV and BBC.

 Blog/blogging

-A weblog or web page entry.
-Like an online diary.
-Written using a simple text editor and posted online usually with a simple mouse ‘click’.
-By tagging key words can appear in Google search words.
-(As at September 2007 it was estimated that there were over 108 million blogs)
+A blog is a weblog or web page entry, like an online diary, and is written using a simple text editor and posted online usually with a simple mouse ‘click’.
+By tagging a blog with keywords, the blog can appear in Google searches.
+As at February 2011 it wa

 Blog post

-An entry made by someone on their blog.
-As at September 2007, it was estimated near 200k posts were made a day.
-These can be read by the estimated 1.2 billion people connected to the internet.
+A blog post is an entry made by someone on their blog.
+These can be read by the estimated 1.97 billion people connected to the internet, and so can be a valuable PR tool.

 Byline

-The name of the author or journalist written under the headline.
+The byline is the name of the author or journalist written under the headline.

 Circulation